How Embedding YouTube Videos on Your Blog Backfires

 Why?
 You want your site to get

-and to receive organic search traffic from the market dominating search engine.
+and to get organic reach from the market dominating search engine.

 Ever since WordPress started using the Gutenberg editor you can just add a YouTube block.